Khurshid Mahmud Kasuri: Foreign diplomacy

 In 1990, he again joined the foreign ministry and guided Pakistan Muslim League on foreign policies issues.
 In 1996, he presided over the party delegation and visited the People's Republic of China (PRC).
-This delegation was invited by the Communist Party of China (CPC) and was received by the top leadership of the CPC.
+This delegation was invited by the Chinese Communist Party (CCP) and was received by the top leadership of the CCP.
 He has also attended the Inter-Parliamentary Union conferences held in Seoul and in Cairo in 1997 as a chairman of the Pakistan Parliamentary Delegations.
-In 1998, he publicly endorsed for Prime minister Navaz Sharif's decision for atomic tests (See: Chagai-I and Chagai-II) and was appointed as Prime Minister's Special Envoy (PMSE) to present his country's point of view, while backing the rationale of country's nuclear response.
+In 1998, he publicly endorsed for Prime minister Nawaz Sharif's decision for atomic tests (See: Chagai-I and Chagai-II) and was appointed as Prime Minister's Special Envoy (PMSE) to present his country's point of view, while backing the rationale of country's nuclear response.
 He subsequently visited many countries to gather the support for country's nuclear testing program, including Russia, the United States, Canada, China, France, the United Kingdom, and other important countries in the world.

-On 23 January 2012, he openly admitted on his Twitter account, to handing over Dr. Aafia Siddiqui to the US when was a foreign minister of Pakistan under General Musharraf.
-General Musharraf admits in his book (In the Line of Fire, page 237) that his government captured and handed over 369 people to the US.
-He also writes that the Pakistani government received ‘millions of dollars’ as prize money from the CIA for capturing those people.